awsdocs/elb-gateway-load-balancers-user-guide/doc_source/target-groups.md

 ## Deregistration delay<a name="deregistration-delay"></a>

-When you deregister an instance, the Gateway Load Balancer stops creating new connections to the instance\.
-The Gateway Load Balancer uses connection draining to ensure that in\-flight traffic completes on the existing connections\.
-If the deregistered instance stays healthy and an existing connection is not idle, the Gateway Load Balancer can continue to send traffic to the instance\.
-To ensure that existing connections are closed, you can verify that the instance is unhealthy before you deregister it, or you can periodically close client connections\.

-The initial state of a deregistering target is `draining`\.
-By default, the Gateway Load Balancer changes the state of a deregistering target to `unused` after 300 seconds\.
-To change the amount of time that the Gateway Load Balancer waits before changing the state of a deregistering target to `unused`, update the deregistration delay value\.
-We recommend that you specify a value of at least 120 seconds to ensure that requests are completed\.
+When you deregister a target, the Gateway Load Balancer manages flows to that target in the following manner:

+**New flows**:
+The Gateway Load Balancer stops sending new flows to a deregistered target\.

+**Existing flows**:
+The Gateway Load Balancer handles existing flows based on protocol\.
++  **TCP protocols**: Existing flows for TCP protocols are closed if idle for more than 350 seconds\.
++  **Non\-TCP protocols**: Existing flows for all non\-TCP protocols are closed if idle for more than 120 seconds\.

+To help drain existing flows, we recommend that you stop sending all traffic to the load balancer\.
+This allows the idle timeout created by deregistration to take effect\.
+A deregistered target shows that it is `draining` until the timeout expires\.
+After the deregistration delay timeout expires, the target transitions to an `unused` state\.

 ------
 #### [ New console ]